Digestibility assessment: PDCAAS / DIAAS + digestibility kinetics

 - Fast results that meet international standards

-Our scientific team will help you choose the method (in vitro or in vivo) best suited to your needs, depending on your matrices and your objectives.
+Our scientific team will assist you in choosing the method (in vitro or in vivo) best suited to your needs, according to your matrices and objectives.

 Related analyses